 Using JSON Code

 The best way, and Google approved way to use schema is using JSON code (BTW, the plugin above uses the approved code).
 There are a few free local schema generators online that can easily create the code.
-The two I recommend are Hall Analysis JSON-LD Schema Generator and Serpspace.com client generator.
+One I recommend is Hall Analysis JSON-LD Schema Generator.

-I’ll use Serpspace here as an example.
-These guys also provide a range of services for local agencies and affiliate marketers, well worth checking out.
+Below, I’ll use Serpspace as an example.
 To use the schema generator you can simply sign up for a free account.

 Step 1: Generating the code